-After your hair is saturated and the solution is evenly distributed to your hair, you're going to grab your blow dryer.
-This is the part that may cause dizziness or lightheadedness because the heat is what emits those potent chemicals into the air.
-Please keep this in mind and be prepared to stop if needed.
+After your hair is saturated and the solution is evenly distributed to your hair, grab your blow dryer.
+This is the part that may cause dizziness or lightheadedness because the heat emits those potent chemicals into the air.
+Keep this in mind and be prepared to stop if needed.

 Your application essentially puts a keratin coat back into your hair shaft.
-Garwood tells us the keratin for these treatments is generally keratin derived from animal horns, hooves, wool, etc. By combining that keratin with heat and blow drying it into the hair, the heat will help it penetrate into the hair's cortex, she explains.
-"This part of the process rebonds any broken hydrogen, salt or disulfide bonds with natural occurring keratin to create solid, strong, multi-bonded strands within the hair."
-This re-bonding and essentially re-building of every strand is what enables your cuticles to lay flat, appearing smoother and shinier.
+Garwood tells us the keratin for these treatments is generally derived from animal horns, hooves, wool, etc. By combining that keratin with heat and blow drying, the heat will help it penetrate into the hair's cortex, she explains.
+"This part of the process rebonds any broken hydrogen, salt or disulfide bonds with naturally occurring keratin to create solid, strong, multi-bonded strands within the hair."
+This re-bonding and essentially rebuilding of every strand is what enables your cuticles to lay flat, appearing smoother and shinier.
 "It's almost like concrete filling the holes of your hair," Garwood says.

 Flat Iron Your Hair

-Now that the hair is dried and the bonds of each strand have been rebuilt, it's time to seal it all in.
-This of course requires another round of heat because heat is what alters the state of the hair.
+Now that the hair is dry and the bonds of each strand have been rebuilt, it's time to seal it all in.
+This of course requires another round of heat, as heat is what alters the state of the hair.

-If you have finer hair that is more damaged or had been previously processed in some way prior to this treatment, heat your flat iron up to 400-425 degrees.
+If you have finer hair that's more damaged or previously processed in some way prior to this treatment, heat your flat iron up to 400-425 degrees.
 For thicker, healthier hair, amp it up to 450 degrees.

-The best types of flat irons for this process, as Duenas suggested above in our materials list, are 1) a wide plated flat iron with titanium plates and 2) a smaller, thinner-plated flat iron for detailing the hairline and getting those hard to reach areas.
-Wider plates help you cover more surface area, but when it comes to those roots, you really want that small iron to help you get as close as possible to ironing out any kinks.
+The best types of flat irons for this process, as Duenas suggested above in our materials list, are a wide-plated flat iron with titanium plates and a smaller, thinner-plated flat iron for detailing the hairline and getting those hard-to-reach areas.
+Wider plates help you cover more surface area, but when it comes to roots, you really want that small iron to help you get as close as possible to ironing out any kinks.
 Titanium plates are going to heat up to high temperatures more quickly than ceramic plates and they'll evenly distribute the heat.